davidtwco/rfcs/text/0000-build-std.md

 existing pre-built standard library from the sysroot, so Cargo does not pass `--extern` to those.

 Modifications to the standard library are not supported.
-While build-std does has no mechanism to detect or prevent modifications to the `rust-src` content, rebuilds aren't triggered automatically on modifications.
+While build-std has no mechanism to detect or prevent modifications to the `rust-src` content, rebuilds aren't triggered automatically on modifications.
 The user cannot override dependencies in the standard library workspace with `[patch]` sections of their `Cargo.toml`.

-To prevent the user from using `std` on an unsupported target and running into bugs, some target filtering exists in `std`'s [`build.rs`][std-build.rs] which marks the standard library as unstable for unsupported targets.
-Users enable the `restricted_std` feature in their crates to opt into this instability.
+To simplify build-std in Cargo, build-std wants to be able to always build `std`, which is accomplished through use of the [`unsupported` module in `std`'s platform abstraction layer][std-unsupported], and `restricted_std`. `std` checks for unsupported targets in its [`build.rs`][std-build.rs] and applies the `restricted_std` cfg which marks the standard library as unstable for unsupported targets.

+Users can enable the `restricted_std` feature in their crates.
 This mechanism has been noted as confusing ([wg-cargo-std-aware#87]) and has the issue that the user cannot opt into the feature on behalf of dependencies ([wg-cargo-std-aware#69]).

 The initial implementation does not include support for build-std in many of